taiki-e/cargo-hack/README.md

             This flag can only be used together with --feature-powerset flag.

         --group-features <FEATURES>...
-            Space-separated list of features to group.
+            Space or comma separated list of features to group.

             To specify multiple groups, use this option multiple times: `--group-features a,b --group-features c,d`